 Please note that the 2019-2020 ACE Student Scholarship program will begin accepting applications in Fall 2019.

 Undergraduate students are invited to submit proposals for community-engaged research or creative work that is designed to:

-- Build aspirations for improving economic opportunities in our local and/or global communities.
+- Create economic opportunities in our local and/or global communities.

 Community-engaged research and creative work involve integrating community partners.
 The collaboration should be mutually beneficial and reciprocal.
 For example, a project might answer a research question that is important to the student researcher while also meeting a need that is important to the community.
 Potential partners include nonprofits, grassroots organizations, government agencies or entrepreneurs and businesses.

 Applications are reviewed on a rolling basis.
 Please expect 2-4 weeks for your application to be reviewed.